trusha-bokha/delta-demo/README.md

 # delta-demo
-this demo for Git &amp; Github class
+this demo for Git &amp; Github class.